 Objective 1: Develop a functional Isothermal Amplification system, robust enough to detect SARS CoV-2 in samples.

 Loop-mediated isothermal amplification can amplify a few copies of a nucleic acid target to 10^9 copies in less than one hour, even when large amounts of non-target DNA are present or other biological substances.
 RT-LAMP has been shown to be sensitive and specific enough to detect RNA viruses from biological samples such as blood, serum, urine, cerebrospinal fluid, tissue, and nasal swabs, without needing purification of RNA (12).
 We will test several openly available primer sets against SARS CoV-2 gene sequences and a control human gene to obtain optimal components for the #CoronaDetective kit.
-Most lab tests in the context of this proposal will evaluate reactions only with positive control DNA, but one partner’s access to the CDC lab in Atlanta means we can also validate our most efficient component mix with real viral samples.
+Most lab tests in the context of this proposal will evaluate reactions only with positive control DNA, but other partner’s lab access means we can also validate our most efficient component mix with real viral samples.

 Objective 2: Develop a kit that can be sent without depending on cold chain maintenance.

 Lyophilised components driving LAMP reactions are surprisingly stable, and one partner has access to high-quality robotic tools and freeze-drying equipment, allowing large-scale production of the kit, based around 8-tube strips.
 These would be mailed off to partners around the world for tests, documentation and comparison of results.

 Methodology (technical details)

 (Day0) Reception of reagents (primers, enzymes, buffers, positive control DNA/RNA)